imh-talks/imh-talks.github.io/_pages/submission_registration.md

 ## Call for Papers

 In the ***machine learning track***, we seek novel contributions that address current methodological gaps in analyzing high-dimensional, longitudinal, and heterogeneous clinical neuroscientific data using stable, scalable, and interpretable machine learning models.
-In the ***clinical neuroimaging track*** papers with an applied focus are published.
+In the ***clinical neuroimaging track***, papers with an applied focus are published.
 We invite the community to submit conference contributions on machine learning approaches with the goal to improve our understanding of complex brain disorders, moving the field closer to precision medicine.
 <br>
 <br>
 Topics of interest include but are not limited to: